Associate Professor in Historical and Political Geography

 Archives: My work considers the changing political and economic infrastructures of archives, with particular focus on the expanding role of digital archive technologies.

-Publications on this topic include articles in Progress in Human Geography, the Journal of Historical Geography and *Area.*
+Publications on this topic include an edited special issue of *Journal of Historical Geography,* and articles in Progress in Human Geography, the Journal of Historical Geography and *Area.*

 <aside> <img src="/icons/link_blue.svg" alt="/icons/link_blue.svg" width="40px" />